Community before Company

 Damascus is a game changer.
 We connect people in our talent network with local companies, which tackles two challenges at once.
-We are problem solvers–from transportation to personal development–and that gives our workforce team the realistic means to find and keep sustainable employment.
+We are problem solvers–from transportation to personal development– which gives our workforce team the realistic means to find and keep sustainable employment.

-Damascus begin in 2015 as Elevation Industries with one overarching goal: to bring a reentry model to Cincinnati, Ohio, that delivered real results for real people and real companies in real time.
-Todd and Christine Marallen combined their years of experience in both the Corporate world and the Criminal Justice world to create the Damascus Model: putting employment solutions together that benefit everyone in the equation: companies, workers, families and taxpayers.
+Damascus begin in 2015 as Elevation Industries with one overarching goal: to bring a reentry model to Cincinnati, Ohio, that delivered real results for real people in real time.
+Todd and Christine Marallen combined their years of experience in both the Corporate and Criminal Justice worlds to create the Damascus Model: putting employment solutions together that benefit everyone in the equation: companies, workers, families and taxpayers.
 By leveraging professional contacts–and without government subsidy–Damascus built one partner at a time by preparing and walking with men and women returning home from incarceration and placing them into employment opportunities at organizations that recognized the value in second-chance hiring to their bottom line.

 From the beginning, Damascus has operated with little regard for how it has “always been done,” who is standing in the way or who quarrels with the ideology.

 In 2015, the first Damascus worker, previously unable to attain permanent work because of a felony background, stepped onto the path of permanent employment.
 Since that time, thousands of men and women who were previously living off taxpayer-funded assistance have found employment through Damascus.
-The first Damascus office opened in Cincinnati’s West End Community.
-In 2016, Damascus became an Enterprise Partner with the Ohio Department of Rehabilitation and Corrections.
-In 2018, Damascus expanded to the Columbus, Ohio region, with plans to expand throughout Ohio.
+In 2016, Damascus became an Enterprise Partner with the Ohio Department of Rehabilitation and Corrections, later expanding to the Columbus, Ohio region, in 2018.

-The Damascus Model was built by coalescing years of best practices–both those we invented ourselves and those we witnessed in others.
+The Damascus Model was built by combining years of the best practices–both those we invented ourselves and those we witnessed in others.
 While we agree there are lots of good people doing good things in the areas of reentry and employment, we have yet to find another organization available 24/7 to hammer out the challenges, meet human needs when they arise or create solutions that positively affect both individuals and entire organizations.
-Damascus is transparent; we aren’t interested in the way it’s always been.